The Ottoman Empire and the Western Powers: politics, archaeology and the public imagination

-This course will provide students with an introduction to archaeology in the Ottoman Empire from the 18th to the early 20th century.
-An overview of the political history of the Ottoman Empire will provide the background to exploring the importance of the remote past in the construction of empire and nation in the Ottoman and Western public imagination.
-We will look at both Ottoman and Western museums and their role in collecting the past and the importance of the Classical and Biblical heritage in presenting archaeology to a wider readership.
+This course will provide students with an introduction to archaeology in the Ottoman Empire from the 18th to the early 20th centuries.
+A short overview of the political history of the Ottoman Empire will provide the background to exploring the importance of the remote past in the construction of empire and nation in the Ottoman and Western public imagination.
+We will look at both Ottoman and Western museums and their role in collecting the past and the importance of the Classical, Egyptian and Biblical heritage in presenting archaeology to a wider readership.

 What will we cover?

 - The Ottoman Empire and the Western Powers, 1750–1923

 - The Classical and Biblical past in the public imagination